 What Is Internet of Things (IoT) Security?

-Statista estimates that global spending for IoT will reach US$1.1 trillion by 2023, with $247 billion going toward smart home systems and smart cities.
+According to Statista, customers across the globe spent $805 billion on Internet of Things solutions in 2023.
 However, the rapid growth of smart devices and interconnected systems could provide hackers with more ways to access data if your IoT device's security issues aren’t addressed.
-This blog post will look at IoT security and how to ward off cyberattacks.
+This blog post will examine IoT security and how to ward off cyberattacks.

 What is IoT?